IgnacioSanh/japTSReact/DEVLOG.md

 -   Get next word.
 The strategy will be to get more words when there less than X (TBD) words remaining
 -   Get together all the elements to start and end the practice

+## Day 11

+-   The refactor of the answerHistory component and the answer was completed.
+-   Now it shows the latest score and a table with top scorers.
+-   The Pass button and Hint button are now functional